webrecorder/browsertrix/docs/deploy/proxies.md

 Once all proxy details are set, they are ready to be deployed.

-If `btrix-proxies` have been set in the main Helm chart or a local override file for your Browsertrix deployment, deploy with the regular Helm upgrade command, e.g.:
+If `btrix-proxies` have been set in the main Helm chart or a local override file for your Browsertrix deployment, deploy with the regular Helm upgrade command.
+For isntance, if the proxy configuration is located in a local override file `local.yaml`, you can use the following Helm command to redeploy Browsertrix with the proxy configuration:

 ```sh
 helm upgrade --wait --install -f ./chart/values.yaml -f ./chart/local.yaml btrix ./chart/
 ```

 If `btrix-proxies` have been set in a distinct value file, deploy changes from this file directly.
-For instance, if the proxy configuration is located in a file named `proxies.yaml`, you can use the following Helm command:
+This approach does not require redeploying the entire Browsertrix application to update the proxy configuration.
+For instance, if the proxy configuration is located in a file named `proxies.yaml`, you can use the following Helm command to deploy the proxy changes:

 ```sh
 helm upgrade --wait --install -f ./chart/proxies.yaml proxies ./chart/proxies/